 Turlin Moor play improvements

-The group’s work is providing local children and families with a modern and innovative communal play space, including seating and play equipment that offers stimulating and challenging opportunities for children up to 12 yrs of age.
+The group’s work has provided local children and families with a modern and innovative communal play space, including seating and play equipment that offers stimulating and challenging opportunities for children of all abilities up to 12 yrs of age.